30+ years of not being a landlord

 He also used the same approach with his employees, establishing a culture in which every employee was honored.

 No job was considered less worthy than the other.
 The approach proved successful.
-In 2008, in 2012 and again in 2015 Steve Brown Apartments was voted a “Best Place to Work” in Madison.
+In 2008, in 2012, in 2015 and again in 2018 Steve Brown Apartments was voted a “Best Place to Work” in Madison.

 Today, Steve Brown Apartments employs an average of 90 people, many of whom are former residents that have worked for Steve since their renting days – including its CEO, Margaret Watson.